 Formulas & Retinol Alternative

-Hylamide SubQ contains Nonapeptide-3 Retina-Complex, which is said to be an alternative to retinol (a retinoid).
+Hylamide SubQ contains Nonapeptide-3 Retina-Complex, which is an alternative to retinol (a retinoid).
 This will help with fine lines, wrinkles, dullness, skin texture, and skin tone.
 Copper Lysinate/Prolinate is included in the formula to boost collagen and elastin production.

 The Ordinary “Buffet” contains its own anti-agers that target fine lines, wrinkles, and other signs of aging, including Argirelox Peptide Complex, Relistase Peptide Complex, and Syn-Ake Peptide Complex.
 These complexes target wrinkles, fine lines, skin firmness, and elasticity.

-“Buffet” is formulated at a pH of 4.5-5.5 is alcohol-free, silicone-free, nut-free, vegan, gluten-free, and cruelty-free.
+“Buffet” is formulated at a pH of 4.5-5.5, and is alcohol-free, silicone-free, nut-free, vegan, and gluten-free.
 “Buffet” is not oil-free, as it contains a small amount of PEG-40 Hydrogenated Castor Oil which acts as an emulsifier.

 One of the biggest noticeable differences between SubQ and “Buffet” is the product texture and consistency.
 “Buffet” isn’t really the most comfortable serum to use on your skin.
 It tends to be a little sticky and tacky and takes some time to dry.